liskasYR/liskasYR/README.md

 #### 💡 [LiskCell](https://liskcell.vercel.app)
 The core innovation hub.
 Developing the next generation of AI models and digital experiences.
 *   **LPT-5.5 (Lisk Pre-trained Transformer)**: Our most advanced neural reasoning model to date.
-*   **Anti-Gravity Protocol**: Advanced security and velocity systems for digital assets.

 #### 📚 [LISKIPEDIA](https://liskipedia.vercel.app/liskcell)
 The official knowledge base for everything LiskCell, xLYR, and the career of liskasYR.
 A comprehensive archive of projects, timelines, and impact.